 “Sitting around a table and sharing food can bridge divides,” says Annisa Helou, whose 2018 cookbook Feast: Food of the Islamic World was a bestseller in the U.S. and the U.K.

-We, at Halal Japan, had covered a similar topic for the Japanese halal food market.
+Halal Japan, a sister site of The Halal Times, had covered a similar topic for the Japanese Halal food market.
 You may find it an interesting read on this link.

 We would like to hear from you about the issues which are only recently popping up especially in non-Muslim majority countries like the US, Europe, and Japan, etc.